Tag: Swallow

 • Change of plan

-Snow on Monday, glorious weather on Tuesday…and torrential rain on Wednesday šŸ™Ā When I arrived to collect David and Janet for their Prestige Tour in the Cheviot Valleys we quickly decided to head towards the Northumberland coast instead as that would offer the chance of plenty of birdwatching with the prospect of being able to…
+Snow on Monday, glorious weather on Tuesday…and torrential rain on Wednesday 🙁 When I arrived to collect David and Janet for their Prestige Tour in the Cheviot Valleys we quickly decided to head towards the Northumberland coast instead as that would offer the chance of plenty of birdwatching with the prospect of being able to shelter from the worst of the weather.

 • Black Grouse Bonanza Day 2; Cross-border birding

-Saturday saw a much more relaxed start, at a much more civilised hour, for the second day of our Black Grouse Bonanza guided holiday.Ā After another filling breakfast at Peth Head we set out for a day around Kielder and the Borders.Ā With beautiful blue sky, fluffy white clouds and a nice breeze, it looked…
+Saturday saw a much more relaxed start, at a much more civilised hour, for the second day of our Black Grouse Bonanza guided holiday.
+After another filling breakfast at Peth Head we set out for a day around Kielder and the Borders.
+With beautiful blue sky, fluffy white clouds and a nice breeze, it looked very much like a ‘Raptor Day’.

 • Arrivals